paul-tourniaire/WhARIO/README.md

 ### Get neighboring tiles

-For this section, each slide should be saved as a h5 file which contains a key `coords` to store the coordinates of each tile in the slide.
+For this part, each slide should be saved as a h5 file which contains a key `coords` to store the coordinates of each tile in the slide.
+It is divided in two consecutive steps:

+1. Compute the cluster adjacency matrices.
+2. Predict patient survival using the matrices defined in the previous step.

 ### Get cluster adjacency matrix

+**TODO: Add adjacency matrix script. **

 ### Feature selection and survival prediction

 The feature selection process and survival prediction is detailed in the jupyter notebook `survival_prediction.ipynb`.
 To run the notebook, make sure the clinical data is saved according to the format of the .xlsx spreadsheet `clinical_data.xlsx`.

 For each slide in the dataset, there should also be a matching `.pkl` file (python pickle file) containing a cluster adjacency matrix of size $K\times(K+1)$ (where $K$ is the number of clusters) as a `numpy` array.
+One such example file can be found in the `patient_descriptors` folder within the `3-survival-prediction` directory.